 Federal & State of Kansas Financial Aid Programs

 Federal Student Financial Aid programs for College Students in which KWU participates

-Here are a list of the Federal Student Financial Aid Programs and links to the Federal Website which explains that program for students:
+Here is a list of the Federal Student Financial Aid Programs, with links to the student aid website for more information about specific programs:

 v Federal Grants available to College Students:

 -Funds are extremely limited.
 Students who have a 0 EFC and have completed the current academic year FAFSA by March 1 are given priority for these funds.

 v Federal Student Loans requuire repayment upon completion of a student's degree or once the student has ceased at least half-time enrollment.
 A standard repayment plan requires payment each month for 10 years.

 A sample loan repayment schedule can be found using the Loan SImulator available here.
 The types of Federal student loans available to college students and their families include: